 - Breaking Bad: Since Jesse can't stand being alone for more than a few hours due to his guilt over killing Gale, there's one going on at his house continuously throughout the first half of the fourth season.
 Jesse lures in tweakers with free meth, free money, and free pizza, and lets them squat at his place.
 Even his two closest friends, Skinny Pete and Badger, eventually just get tired and leave.

 - In a second season episode of Party Down, the company is unknowingly hired to cater a party that is meant to be one of these.
 The invitation was so badly worded that none of the guests realized it, either.

 - In one season one episode of Sliders, the gang slide into a world about to be struck by a species killing asteroid, that never developed nuclear weapons and has no way to stop it.
 During their time there, they come across a group of revellers who've decided to have a nonstop party 'til the world ends, including lots of getting extremely liquored-up, sex with anyone who comes near you, and even a game of Russian Roulette in full swing.
 Then Quinn and Arturo develop the world's first nuclear warhead, it gets shot up on a cruise missile and destroys the asteroid, and the people of the world are extremely embarrassed as a result.

 - Every party shown on Blue Mountain State defines this trope.

-- Inverted in It's Always Sunny in Philadelphia: Frank invites Dennis to an Eyes Wide Shut-style cloaks and masks orgy, but it turns out to be just a buffet.
+- Inverted in It's Always Sunny in Philadelphia: Frank invites Dennis to an Eyes Wide Shut-style cloaks and masks orgy, but it turns out to be just a buffet for middle-aged people.